Did you make a New Year's Resolution to pass the NCIDQ Exam?

 Using our new lesson and reading progress trackers will help you see how you're doing and track your improvement.

-For all courses, you'll have quizzes on each knowledge area as you work through the study plan.
-You'll see your score with questions, answers, and explanations right afterwards.
-This way you can measure your comprehension of each individual content area.
-This will help you get an idea of how well you know the content on the overall practice test.
-Over time, you can measure your improvement.
+You'll have quizzes on each knowledge area for all courses as you work through the study plan.
+Then, you'll see your score with questions, answers, and explanations right afterward.
+This way, you can measure your comprehension of each content area.
+This will help you understand how well you know the overall test content.
+Then, over time, you can measure your improvement.

 Okay, this all sounds well and good so far — but here's something that a lot of people forget:

 It's human nature to focus on the negative.
-Instead of changing bad behavior, try to look at what you do differently when you achieve something.
+So instead of changing bad behavior, try to look at what you do differently when you achieve something.
 What is it about your actions that helped you to succeed?
 And do more of that.

 Let's say you've discovered that you're able to get more done on days that you get up early in the morning and study first before you go to work.
-Try setting the alarm just one hour early for a week so you can get some reading in while you're having your breakfast.
+Try setting the alarm just one half-hour early for a week to get some reading in while having breakfast.
 This will help get you in the right frame of mind and keep your goal top of mind.

-Now, see what you can do to to associate a trigger with your new “good habit”.
+Now, see what you can do to associate a trigger with your new “good habit.”
 Maybe it's a special blend of coffee or breakfast smoothie.

-Instead of checking Facebook first thing every day, try checking in with the Qpractice private study group instead to see if you can answer a fellow member's question.
+Instead of spending time on social media first thing every day, try checking in with the Qpractice private study group instead to see if you can answer a fellow member's question.
 Save the web or app icon to your home screen, and put other distractors in a folder out of the way.
 Set an action trigger to start your habit ASAP, and you'll be on the way.

 We look forward to having you join us!